 NOAA's National Hurricane Center will make the Arrival Time of Tropical-Storm-Force Winds graphics operational for this hurricane season.
 One graphic displays the "earliest reasonable" arrival time of tropical-storm-force winds, at which point further preparedness activities could be hindered.
 A second graphic displays the "most-likely" arrival time of tropical-storm-force winds.

 "Preparing ahead of a disaster is the responsibility of all levels of government, the private sector and the public," said acting FEMA Deputy Administrator Daniel Kaniewski.
 "It only takes one storm to devastate a community so now is the time to prepare.
 Do you have adequate insurance, including flood insurance?
 Does your family have a communication and evacuation plan?
 Stay tuned to your local news and download the FEMA app to get alerts, and make sure you heed any warnings issued by local officials."

 In addition to the Atlantic hurricane season outlook, NOAA also issued seasonal hurricane outlooks for the eastern and central Pacific basins.
 An 80 percent chance of a near- or above-normal season is predicted for both the eastern and central Pacific regions.
 The eastern Pacific outlook calls for a 70-percent probability of 14 to 20 named storms, of which 7 to 12 are expected to become hurricanes, including 3 to 7 major hurricanes.
 The central Pacific outlook calls for a 70-percent probability of 3 to 6 tropical cyclones, which includes tropical depressions, tropical storms and hurricanes.

-NOAA will issue an updated outlook for the Atlantic hurricane season in early August, just prior to the peak of the season.
+NOAA will update the 2018 Atlantic seasonal outlook in early August, just prior to the peak of the season.